 A new study highlighting what it will take to gain market share in Canada suggests financial advisors will have to up their game to remain relevant to clients and ultimately this means you’ll have to accept lower margins to do so.

 “The issue is going to be top-line margins, in other words what they [brokerage firms] are going to pay us before we figure out what our factors are going to be.
 The top-line may shrink a little bit also because you have to reduce the price the clients pay from the competition, said a seasoned GTA broker requesting anonymity.
 “The bottom-line margin, which is what services you’ve got to pay out of pocket for is likely to increase.”

-The Canadian Securities Institute’s report on high net worth investors points out that these clients are looking for more sophisticated services and advice from financial advisors and that costs money.
+’s report on high net worth investors points out that these clients are looking for more sophisticated services and advice from financial advisors and that costs money.
 Whether the value proposition requires adding a tax professional or some other expert it’s the cost of doing business in a highly competitive and client-focused business environment.

 Michael Kitces, a well-known financial commentator and advisor in the U.S., uses the value-add argument as a means for fighting robo-advisors, something we also face in Canada.

 “…They must compete on value and differentiation – offering comprehensive financial planning services, ideally focused into a differentiated niche,” Kitces wrote